slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 - Events may be received via Unix socket or other IPC mechanism (implementation-defined)
 - Event reception must be asynchronous and non-blocking

-### Event Storage
+### Event Delivery
-- Events should be stored in a bounded ring buffer or similar structure
-- Buffer size should be configurable (e.g., 1000 events)
-- Oldest events should be evicted when buffer is full (FIFO)
+- Events are not stored; they are delivered immediately to connected WebSocket clients
+- Events are dropped if no clients are connected
+- No buffering or queuing of events

 ### Event Exposure
 - `/tower/events` **MUST** use WebSockets for real-time event streaming
-- `/tower/events/recent` **MUST** use WebSockets to send recent events
-- Both WebSocket endpoints should support filtering via query parameters during upgrade
+- The WebSocket endpoint should support filtering via query parameters during upgrade
 - TowerRuntime **MUST NOT** expose HTTP endpoints for event retrieval

 ### Performance